The Surprising Effectiveness of Negative Reinforcement in LLM Reasoning

 \section{Acknowledgments}

-The authors would like to thank the members of the Princeton NLP Group for their valuable feedback and discussions.
+We would like to thank the members of the Princeton NLP Group for their valuable feedback and discussions.
+We also thank the anonymous reviewers and the area chair for their time, effort, and constructive suggestions, which have greatly improved the quality of this paper.
 This research is partially funded by the National Science Foundation (IIS-2211779), the NVIDIA Academic Grant, the Lambda Research Grant, and the OpenAI Superalignment Fast Grant.
 MX is supported by the Apple Scholars in AI/ML PhD Fellowship.